Capital Cities (duo): History

 The band embarked on its first-ever North American outing, the "Dancing with Strangers" tour, with special guests Gold Fields, which kicked off on April 23, 2013, at the Crescent Ballroom in Phoenix, Arizona.
 Capital Cities' May 9 show at New York City's Irving Plaza sold out two months in advance as well two nights at the El Rey Theatre in Los Angeles.
 All proceeds from the June 7 show at the El Rey went to MusiCares and a Place Called Home.
 The band has also appeared and performed at Sundance, SXSW, SweetLife, and ULTRA.

 The band premiered the official video of "Safe and Sound" on April 25, 2013 on Vevo.
 The clip was directed by Grady Hall (who also has worked with Beck and Modest Mouse).
 In the video, the song fuels a mash-up of the past 100 years of dance, presided over by the band at the newly restored Los Angeles Theater in downtown Los Angeles.
 The video featured work from Emmy-nominated choreographer Mandy Moore.
 The video was nominated for two 2013 MTV Video Music Awards: Best Art Direction and Best Visual Effects.
 The video won a 2013 MTV Video Music Award for Best Visual Effects.

 In May 2013, "Safe and Sound" reached number one on the German Singles Chart.

 September 5, 2013 marked the premiere of the "Kangaroo Court" music video.
 The video features appearances from Darren Criss, Shannon Woodward, and Channing Holmes.
 The story tells of a zebra (Merchant) who has been forbidden from a club, The Kangaroo Court.
 Attempting entry disguised as a horse, he falls for a lapdog (Woodward).
 Her date that night, a bulldog (Criss), becomes jealous and reveals the zebra for who he actually is.
 The zebra is placed under arrest for his crime and sent to court to face a kangaroo judge (Holmes).
-He is found guilty immediately and is executed by lion (Simonian).
+He is found guilty immediately and is executed by a lion (Simonian).

 The band was nominated for a Grammy Award for Best Music Video.

 Capital Cities joined Katy Perry on the North American leg of her Prismatic World Tour.

 In April and May 2016, nearly three years after the release of the band's debut album, the official Capital Cities Facebook page made two posts strongly suggesting that new music was in the works.
 Two years later, the band released four singles within the span of four weeks and followed up with the release of Solarize on August 10, 2018 as their latest album to date.

+In October 2023, they released the single "Skeleton Man".

+In December 2024, they performed at The Exchange TRX New Year's Eve Countdown Party as the headline performers alongside Henry Lau.